 That's because a property portfolio is an income generating machine in its own right - just like any other business.

-So think of your property portfolio as a "Commercial Property Business" and not as a collection of houses to be sold separately for multiple owners-occupiers to purchase.
+So think of your property portfolio as a "Property Business" and not just a collection of houses to be sold to multiple owners-occupiers.

 He'll say something like "who'll start the bidding at £100,000".

-Bids can be made:
+Bids can be made by:

-- By telephone from any location.
+- Telephone from any location

-- Over the internet from anywhere in the world.
+- Online from anywhere in the world

 Once someone has accepted the initial suggested bid - this starts the bidding process - where each subsequent bid has to be higher than the previous bid.

-And so the price keeps increasing until bidding stops and the person who's made the highest and final bid wins the auction (though this bid must also reach the reserve price to achieve a sale).
+And so the price keeps increasing until bidding stops and the person who's made the highest and final bid wins the auction.
+Though this bid must also reach the reserve price to achieve a sale.

 The sale is concluded and final once the auctioneer brings down the gavel (auctioneers hammer).
 At this point the property is sold and exchange of contracts has taken place.

-Auction reserve price and guide price
+auction reserve and guide price

 The reserve price

-As soon as the bidding price meets or exceeds the reserve price - this means that the portfolio will definitely be sold and the winning bid will be binding.
+As soon as the bidding price meets or exceeds the reserve price - this means the portfolio will definitely be sold and the winning bid will be binding.

 Setting the reserve price

 The guide price

-Often the guide price is set low to attract a lot of interest from buyers.
-Some might say artificially low.
+Often a guide price is set low to attract a lot of interest from buyers.

 Setting the guide price

-As already mentioned it's key that the guide price is set at a level to drum up a lot of interest and get the bidding process going quickly.
+As already mentioned it's key that your guide price is set at a level to drum up a lot of interest and get the bidding process going quickly.

-Auctioning a house process
+auctioning a house portfolio process

-At this point the buyer has to put down a 10% deposit immediately.
+At this point your buyer has to put down a 10% deposit immediately.
 And they then have to complete the purchase (by paying the remaining 90%) within a month from the date of the auction.

 You need to ensure that your auction house specialises in auctioning commercial property.
-And more specifically that they are proficient at selling property portfolios
+And more specifically that they are proficient at selling property portfolios.